 People claiming who are in legal custody

 - A person on remand can receive Housing Benefit for up to 52 weeks from the date on which the absence started

-- However, if they are then convicted, they will fall under the 13-week rule
+- If they are then convicted, they will fall under the 13-week rule

-If the person claiming has a partner who normally lives in the property with them, we may ask them to claim Housing Benefit in their own right during the period of absence as they can be counted as being liable to pay rent while the person claiming is away.
+If the person claiming has a partner, we may ask the partner to claim benefit during the period of absence.
+They can be counted as being liable to pay rent while the person claiming is away.

 People claiming who are in residential care homes

-- People who are in a residential care home to receive respite care fall under the 52-week rule
+- People who are in a residential care home to receive respite care.
+This falls under the 52-week rule

-- People who go into residential accommodation on a trial basis to see whether they would like to make it their permanent home fall under the 13-week rule
+- People who go into residential accommodation on a trial basis.
+This is to see whether they would like to make it their permanent home.
+This falls under the 13-week rule

 You must tell us immediately when you are going into residential care.

-As soon as you have decided that you will be staying in residential care permanently, you must tell us immediately.
-We will cancel your benefit from the Sunday following the date which the decision to stay permanently was made.
+If you decide to stay in residential care permanently, you must tell us immediately.
+We will cancel your benefit from the Sunday following the date which the decision was made.

 People claiming who are in hospital

 Hospital inpatients fall under the 52-week rule.
-As with all other absences from home, you must plan to return to your usual home and the property must not be relet or sublet while you are away.
+You must plan to return to your usual home.
+The property must not be relet or sublet while you are away.